Morris D. Waldman

-Morris David Waldman (May 1, 1879 – September 7, 1963) was a Slovakian-born Jewish-American rabbi and social worker.
+Morris David Waldman (May 1, 1879 – September 7, 1963) was a Slovakian-born American rabbi and social worker.

 Life

-Waldman was born on May 1, 1879 in Bártfa, Hungary, the son of Benjamin Waldman and Esther Schönfeld.
+Waldman was born on May 1, 1879, in Bártfa, Hungary, the son of Benjamin Waldman and Esther Schönfeld.

 Waldman immigrated to America when he was four.
 He received a Ph.B. from New York University in 1898.
 He also went to the Jewish Theological Seminary from 1895 to 1898 and the Columbia University Graduate School of Semitics and Philosophy from 1898 to 1901.
 He served as rabbi of Temple Anshe Emeth in New Brunswick, New Jersey, after which he began working in social welfare.
 He spent several years working on Jewish immigration issues with the Industrial Removal Office.
-He briefly worked as assistant director of the civilian department of the American Red Cross in Washington, D.C. in 1917.
+He briefly worked as assistant director of the civilian department of the American Red Cross in Washington, D.C., in 1917.
 In that year, the Federation for the Support of Jewish Philanthropic Societies of New York City was formed partially because of a survey he made of fourteen other cities that made their own federations.
 In 1919, he became a trustee of the Federation and treasurer of the Jewish Agricultural Society.
 He helped organize the Federation of Jewish Charities in Boston (for which he became an honorary trustee for life), reorganized the Brooklyn and Detroit federations, and virtually created Detroit's Jewish community from 1924 to 1928 by getting its federation involved in all the major Jewish philanthropic and educational alliances.
 He helped create the Bureau of Philanthropic Research in 1915, becoming its honorary secretary, and helped found the Committee for the Care of the Jewish Tuberculosis.
 He was a lecturer in social sciences for Columbia University from 1916 to 1918 and was a faculty member of the Graduate School of Jewish Social Work from 1928 to 1940.
 He became a member of the Council for the Jewish Agency for Palestine in 1929 and was a deputy member of its Administrative Committee.